Lunar-Proxy/lunar-v2/README.md

 ## What is Lunar?

-Lunar is a powerful web proxy designed to bypass censorship while providing an exceptional browsing experience.
+Lunar is a web proxy designed to bypass censorship while providing an exceptional browsing experience.

 ## Features